brokenfunction/micro-posts/readme.md

 ## Usage

 Visit the URL where the web server is running. (http://127.0.0.1:8000 by default) </br>
+You can go through registration or log in with an already existing account (login: admin@micropost.com, pwd: 123456) </br>
-Use MailCatcher to receive the account activation email after registration. (http://localhost:1080) </br>
+Use MailCatcher to receive the account activation email after registration. (http://localhost:1080)

-You can log in with any existing account with default password `123456`
+The project has next features:
+- Registration/Authorization;
+- Email confirmation;
+- Add/Edit/Remove/View posts;
+- Add/Edit/Remove/View comments;
+- Day/Night theme switcher;
+- Profile editing/photo upload;
+- Like/Unlike posts;
+- Follow/Unfollow authors;
+- Top liked and People you follow feed;
+- Pagination;
+- Extra privacy (The post can only be seen by the people that you follow);
+- Forms validation;
+- Wysiwyg editor;

+## License

+The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).